tasesmuemils/100DaysOfCode/web_development/diary.md

 Looping and Iterating - Array .forEach
 Looping and Iterating - Mapping
 Looping and Iterating - Filter, Find and Higher Order Functions

+# 09.02.2020
+Looping and Iterating - Reduce
+Looping and Iterating - Reduce Exercise